ChuufMaster/COS214_Prac5/TableIterator.md

 - [ ] Added operator overloading to actually be inline with Iterator pattern
 - [ ] Made MaitreD a friend Class
 - [ ] Added constructor fo taking in MaitreD as aggregate
+- [ ] Added a function to test if the current is equal to a table Number

 ### New functions